Building Efficient Mobile Navigation with jQuery

 }

 We are using the transform property to create a small border after the content.
-I also setup position: absolute; so we can freely move these borders around the inner link item.
-It’s super easy to change the border color on a hover state, which offers a more dynamic feeling.
-It’s pretty incredible what you can accomplish just by using basic HTML5 and CSS3 rules.
+Additionally, position: absolute; is used to freely move these borders around the inner link item.
+Changing the border color on hover offers a more dynamic feel.
+It’s incredible what you can achieve with basic HTML5 and CSS3 rules.

-But now let’s move into the bits and pieces of JavaScript code.
-Remember this require an include to the jQuery library for my code to run properly.
+Now, let’s delve into the JavaScript code.
+Remember, this requires including the jQuery library for the code to run properly.

-In writing these custom codes I’ve created a brand new document named script.js.
-Feel free to write these directly in <script> tags, or download my example from the demo source code.
+In writing these custom codes, I’ve created a new document named script.js.
+You can write these directly in <script> tags, or download my example from the demo source code.

 var pagebody = $("#pagebody");